 Does Nelsons Arnicare Arnica cream reduce bruising?

 There is no scientific evidence to confirm the efficacy of Arnica containing products (Brito et al, 2014).
 Nelsons Arnicare Arnica cream is licensed as a traditional herbal medicinal product, used for the symptomatic relief of bruises, based on traditional use only (MHRA, ND).
+Despite this, Arnicare Arnica cream i a popular choice of many people looking for cream to reduce bruising.

 Creams to reduce bruising: Hirudoid cream